Embed information literacy in your course

-Created by subject librarians Subject Guides serve as a starting point for student research.
+Created by subject librarians and medical information specialist, Subject Guides serve as a starting point for student research.
 Guides can also be created for specific courses containing recommended resources and digital tools, such as bibliographies, full text databases, and specific reference works.
 These guides can be linked to from your Brightspace-course.

 Alternatively, librarians are also able to set up tailored “Library Resources” pages in Brightspace, with durable links to research resources that can be accessed both on and off campus.